Importance Of ISO 26000 In Businesses

 ISO 26000 is an international standard that helps organizations to assess and modulate their operation in a socially responsible manner.
 It helps organisations in their objectives, process & operations, and gaining confidence in eyes of customers, employees, communities.
 It was introduced in the year 2010 as an international consensus.
 The ISO 26000 specification differs from other standards as it provides guidance rather than regulations.

-The ISO 26000 specification applies to every entity across the world, irrespective of their size, location, or type of business.
-Read on to find out more about the ISO 26000 specifications.
+It’s specification applies to every entity across the world, irrespective of their size, location, or type of business.
+Read on to find out more about the it’s specifications.

 Features of the ISO 26000 Specification

-- The ISO 26000 standard applies not only to businesses and companies but to all organizations.
+- This standard applies not only to businesses and companies but to all organizations.
 The standard applies to educational institutions, hospitals, and even charities.

-- Unlike other standards, the ISO 26000 standard is a voluntary guidance specification.
+- Unlike other standards, this standard is a voluntary guidance specification.

 - You cannot get an ISO 26000 certification for your business.
 It is more of an intention statement.

-- However, you can discuss the ISO 26000 compliance of your business with stakeholders and get an opinion to improve the same.
+- However, you can discuss it’s compliance of your business with stakeholders and get an opinion to improve the same.

-- The ISO 26000 standard compliance is entirely voluntary.
+- This standard compliance is entirely voluntary.
 By that, we mean you cannot conduct audits, tests, or provide certificates based on ISO 26000 standards.

 - Though the ISO 26000 standard might not have practical value, it has a lot of ethical value.